What is Comments in Python - Types, How to Write, Uses

 How to Write Good Comments in Python?

-• Make sure they are concise.
+• Please make sure comments are concise.

 • Avoid making generic comments; only include them if they provide more context.